 The American Chiropractic Association (ACA) has received reports that United Healthcare has implemented a new policy in several states to only reimburse physical medicine and rehabilitation (PM&R) services when performed by a licensed provider.

 The new policy states, "PM&R services rendered by non-licensed individuals are not eligible for reimbursement, regardless of whether they are supervised by, or billed by a physician or other licensed therapy provider."
-This change is effective as of Jan.
+This change is effective as of Jan.1, 2007 for newly contracted providers and April 1, 2007 for currently contracted providers.

 So, what exactly does this new policy mean for doctors of chiropractic?
 In Texas, where United Healthcare is applying the policy, it means a doctor of chiropractic will not be reimbursed for physical medicine or rehabilitative treatments unless those services are actually performed by the doctor or by a person licensed by the state to do so, such as a physical therapist.
 In other words, if you are a non-licensed chiropractic assistant who applies a heat pack or assists a patient with rehab, you will not be reimbursed!
 Think that might change the way you practice?